1191: As the Christians seek to retake Jerusalem King Richard the Lionhearted arrived at Tyre.

 1878(5th of Sivan, 5638): Erev Shavuot

-1878: In article entitled “The Pentecost Festival” published today, the New York Times reported that “The Festival of Pentecost, which will be celebrated this evening at sunset by all the Jewish congregations in the world, is the second of the three great feasts which mark the calendar of the Hebrew Church.
+1878: In “The Pentecost Festival” published today, the New York Times reported that “The Festival of Pentecost, which will be celebrated this evening at sunset by all the Jewish congregations in the world, is the second of the three great feasts which mark the calendar of the Hebrew Church.
 These are the Passover Festival, or Feast of Unleavened Bread; the Pentecost Festival, or Feast of Weeks, and the Tabernacles.”
 The article traces the history of the holiday from its origins as an agricultural festival to a celebration of the giving of the Decalogue to its modern observance which includes the ceremony of Confirmation.

-1879: It was reported that the problems of the Jews in Romania are not a matter of religion but a matter of money.
+1879: It was reported that problems of the Jews in Romania are not a matter of religion but a matter of money.
 Supposedly until 1864 the Jews and the Romanians lived peacefully side by side.
 The Jews would lend money to the Romanians at exorbitant rates of interest which the Romanians gladly paid since they had no intention of paying off the loan.
 Furthermore, the loans were secured by mortgages; mortgages on which the Jews could never collect because they were not classified as citizens and only citizens could own real estate.
 That all changed when Napoleon III demanded that the Jews be made citizens.
 Reportedly, the Jews began foreclosing on the mortgages, expelling the Romanians from lands their families had held for centuries.
 This forced the Romanians to begin shooting and hanging the Jews or driving them from the country.
 The Jews were being persecuted but not for reasons of religion.
 At the same time, the Romanian government contended that it was not violating the edict of the Berlin Congress regarding the treatment of Romanian Jews because the Jews living in Romania were “foreigners” and not citizens of the country.
 [Editor’s note – people may run out of money but they never run out of rationalizations for cheating and killing Jews.]

 1880: In “Man Before Adam” the reviewer of Preadmites: The Existence of Man Before Adam points that Dr. Alexander Winchell challenges several Biblical based conventions including that creation took place 4,000 before our era, that Adam was created on the 6th, that Eve was from Adam’s Rib, that Adam lived for 930 years, that 1,656 after creation there was a great a flood that destroy everybody except Noah, his family and the animals on the ark and that the origin of the human species took place in Western Central Asia.
 [Winchell was a Protestant minister.
 His book is an example of the challenges to the literal reading of the Bible taking place in the 19th century among many denominations.
 For Jews, this was a dominant motif of the Reform movement and many German-Jewish biblical critics.]